 • You may cough.

-Asthma symptoms may start suddenly or happen up to several hours after you have been exposed to triggers, such as tobacco smoke or animal dander.
+Asthma symptoms may start suddenly or happen up to several hours after you have been exposed to triggers, such as smoke or an allergen, like pets with fur.
 In some cases, symptoms may not occur until 4 to 12 hours after contact.
 Although severe attacks may seem to occur suddenly, they usually occur after several days of increasing symptoms.

 What causes it?

-• Long-term (chronic) inflammation in the tubes that carry air to the lungs (bronchial tubes).
-Inflammation leads to overreaction (hyperresponsiveness) of the tubes to triggers.
+• Long-term (chronic) inflammationinflammation in the tubes that carry air to the lungs (bronchial tubes).
+Inflammation causes the tubes to overreact to triggers (hyperresponsiveness).

 • Tightening of the smooth muscles in the bronchial tubes, causing the airways to become smaller.
 This reduces airflow in and out of the lungs.